huzhangfeng/openGW/README.md

 # openGW
-Implementation of open gateway and open great wall for public cloud！
+Implementation of open gateway and great wall for public cloud！